 \paragraph{$n$ = 1,000}

-In terms of accuracy, the libraries that only contain parametric models perform the best, followed closely by libraries that contain parametric models and machine learning models, followed by the library with only machine learning models.
-This pattern is evident in the percent match with the true ODTR: for example, within the discrete metalearner with $R_{MSE}$ risk, the percent accuracy is 90.7\% for the library with parametric models only (``Parametric blip models" library), 88.8\% for the library that contain both parametric models and machine learning models (``Parametric + ML blip models"), and 81.9\% for the library that contains machine learning algorithms only (``ML blip models").
-This same pattern is apparent in terms of average regret; that is, the libraries that contain parametric blip models or a combination of parametric blip models and machine learning models have the lowest average regret (-0.0041 to -0.0095), while the libraries that only contain machine learning models have the highest average regret (-0.0100 to -0.0138).
-Modeling the blip with a single, parametric model often used in standard epidemiological analysis (which, in this case, is incorrectly specified) yields an average regret of -0.0100 (higher than the libraries with a combination of parametric models and/or machine learning algorithms, and at the same level as having machine learning algorithms only).
+In terms of accuracy, the libraries that only contain parametric algorithms perform the best, followed closely by libraries that contain algorithms based on parametric models and machine learning algorithms, followed by the library with only machine learning algorithms.
+This pattern is evident in the percent match with the true ODTR: for example, within the discrete metalearner with $R_{MSE}$ risk, the percent accuracy is 90.7\% for the library with parametric algorithms only (``Parametric blip algorithms" library), 88.8\% for the library that contain both parametric algorithms and machine learning algorithms (``Parametric + ML blip algorithms"), and 81.9\% for the library that contains machine learning algorithms only (``ML blip algorithms").
+This same pattern is apparent in terms of average regret; that is, the libraries that contain algorithms based on parametric blip models or a combination of parametric and machine learning algorithms have the lowest average regret (-0.0041 to -0.0095), while the libraries that only contain machine learning algorithms have the highest average regret (-0.0100 to -0.0138).
+Modeling the blip with a single, parametric regression, an approach often used in standard epidemiological analysis, and, in this case, is incorrectly specified, yields an average regret of -0.0100 (higher than the libraries with a combination of parametric algorithms and/or machine learning algorithms, and at the same level as having machine learning algorithms only).

-Within the libraries that contain parametric models and use a discrete metalearner, $R_{MSE}$ performs better than $R_{E[Y_d]}$.
-For example, the mean regret and relative variance for the discrete metalearner that only used parametric models in the library is -0.0041 and 1.0267, respectively, when using $R_{MSE}$ risk, and -.0046 and 1.3174, respectively, when using $R_{E[Y_d]}$ risk.
+Within the libraries that contain parametric algorithms and use a discrete metalearner, using the $R_{MSE}$ risk yields better performance than the $R_{E[Y_d]}$ risk.
+For example, the mean regret and relative variance for the discrete metalearner that only used algorithms based on parametric models in the library is -0.0041 and 1.0267, respectively, when using $R_{MSE}$ risk, and -.0046 and 1.3174, respectively, when using $R_{E[Y_d]}$ risk.
 Otherwise, there were no apparent differences in performance by risk.